AusClimateService/npcp/reports/phase1/phase1_report.md

-([Vogel et al 2023](https://doi.org/10.1016/j.jhydrol.2023.129693), [Peter et al 2024](https://doi.org/10.5194/gmd-17-2755-2024)), there was a need to produce a general Australia-wide assessment of all the available bias correction methods from scratch.
+([Vogel et al 2023](https://doi.org/10.1016/j.jhydrol.2023.129693), [Peter et al 2024](https://doi.org/10.5194/gmd-17-2755-2024)), there was a need to produce a general Australia-wide assessment of all the available bias correction methods.

-The report documents the results of the first phase of the NPCP bias correction intercomparison project.
+This report documents the results of the first phase of the NPCP bias correction intercomparison project.